How to Access Your Wordpress Website Via FTP

 Both you and your customers can focus on running your businesses while we take care of all maintenance and troubleshooting with expert technical support.

-What’s the difference between shared hosting and WordPress hosting?
+What’s the difference between shared hosting and hosting for WordPress?

 Shared hosting is a catch-all term for shared hosting services.
-WordPress hosting is a specialized hosting that’s optimized to the WordPress content management system.
+Hosting for WordPress is a specialized hosting that’s optimized to the WordPress content management system.
 You can learn more about CMS WordPress on our blog.

 Discount